The fractional porous medium equation on manifolds with conical singularities II: Abstract

 \section{Abstract}

 This is the second of a series of two papers which studies the fractional porous medium equation, $\partial_t u +(-\Delta)^\sigma (|u|^{m-1}u )=0 $ with $m>0$ and $\sigma\in (0,1]$, posed on a Riemannian manifold with isolated conical singularities.
-In this article, we establish existence and uniqueness of a global weak solution for $L_\infty-$initial data and all $m>0$; and we show that this solution is strong for $m \geq 1$.
+The first aim of the article is to derive some useful properties for the Mellin-Sobolev spaces including the Rellich-Kondrachov Theorem and Sobolev-Poincar\'e, Nash and Super Poincar\'e type inequalities.
+The second part of the article is devoted to the study the Markovian extensions of the conical Laplacian operator and its fractional powers.
+Then based on the obtained results, we establish existence and uniqueness of a global strong solution for $L_\infty-$initial data and all $m>0$.
 We further investigate a number of properties of the solutions, including comparison principle, $L_p-$contraction and conservation of mass.
-In particular, it is shown that mass is conserved for all $t\geq 0$ and $m>0$.
-The method in this paper is quite general and thus is applicable to a variety of similar problems on manifolds with more general singularities.
+Our approach is quite general and thus is applicable to a variety of similar problems on manifolds with more general singularities.